pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # {'hello': 5, 'goodbye': 7, 'the': 3, 'antidisestablishmentarianism': 28}
 ```

-Tuple comprehension doesn't work as you might expect...
-We get a *generator* instead (see below).
+Tuple comprehension doesn't work as you might expect: we get a **generator** instead (explained below).

 ---